-IN WITNESS WHEREOF, the Corporation has caused this Amended and Restated Certificate of Incorporation to be signed by its duly authorized officer, this 18th day of June 2014.
+IN WITNESS WHEREOF, the Corporation has caused this Amended and Restated Certificate of Incorporation to be signed by its duly authorized officer, this day of June 2014.

-AR DELYX, INC.
+AK DEL I A, INC.

-By: /s/ Michael Raab
+Ву :

-Michael Raab,
+- Michael Raab,

 President and Chief Executive Officer